 The Day Treatment program, also known as Stepping Stones, is designed for students with intense management needs and a current mental health diagnosis.
-CiTi and Hillside Children's Center partner to provide educational and therapeutic services to students and families.
+CiTi and Hillside Family of Agencies partner to provide educational and therapeutic services to students and families.
 The program offers a structured, small group environment that helps students address the emotional and behavioral challenges that interfere with learning, so that they may return successfully to their home district.
 Academic instruction is provided by CiTi staff.
-The Hillside Children's Center provides the therapeutic component of the program.
+The Hillside Family of Agencies provides the therapeutic component of the program.
 This component involves individual, family and group therapy as well as parent and family support.
 The program also provides for regular, on-site psychiatric consultations and medication management.
 Documentation of a current (within one year) mental health diagnosis is required to attend this program.
-Students who attend the Stepping Stones high school classes have the ability to obtain high school credits (awarded by their home school).
+Students who attend the Stepping Stones high school classes have the ability to earn a local or Regents diploma and the CDOS credential.

-Academic Levels: Students enrolled in this program typically demonstrate academic skills in ELA and math that are two to three grade levels below their cohort grade level.
+Students enrolled in this program typically demonstrate academic skills in ELA and math that are two to three grade levels below their cohort grade level.
 Loss of academic progress has been hindered by emotional and/or mental health needs.

-Social/Emotional Profile: The Stepping Stones Program serves children and youth in grades K-12 who have behavioral and emotional challenges, and who would benefit from special education instruction and fully integrated, on-site mental health services.
+The Stepping Stones Program serves children and youth in grades K-12 who have behavioral and emotional challenges, and who would benefit from special education instruction and fully integrated, on-site mental health services.
 Documentation of a current mental health diagnosis is required.

-Therapeutic Transition Team: Stepping Stones students who transition to a less restrictive environment may still need and benefit from therapeutic support.
+Therapeutic Transition Team:

+Stepping Stones students who transition to a less restrictive environment may still need and benefit from therapeutic support.
 A Behavior Support Professional and/or Clinician may be purchased per diem (217.005) and per hour (217.006), respectively.
 Objectives of these services include:

-- Provide extended in-classroom support for the youth, teachers and other classroom staff to review strategies for achieving positive outcomes: - Continue to work with the youth on skill areas that could use improvement; - Coordinate follow-up meetings with the youth's family to discuss progress on goals laid out in discharge plan and supports that would help further that progress; - Provide additional training and support as requested by the school district; and - Coordinate ongoing mental and behavioral health supports with community-based providers.
+- Provide extended in-classroom support for the youth, teachers and other classroom staff to review strategies for achieving positive outcomes; - Continue to work with the youth on skill areas that could use improvement; - Coordinate follow-up meetings with the youth's family to discuss progress on goals laid out in discharge plan and supports that would help further that progress;

+- Provide additional training and support as requested by the school district; and - Coordinate ongoing mental and behavioral health supports with community-based providers.